Transcript #398: Open source makes you rich? (and other myths)

 27:20 and sort of environment and project management into UV project and package management.

-27:37 Where the UV add will put it into the lock file and the requirement and so on.
+27:37 Where the UV add will put it into the, the lock file and the requirement and so on.

 27:45 Yes.